-Local dimming is a hardware feature possessed by many LCD HDR displays that allow for specific portions of the backlight to be turned off in order for the monitor/TV to display deeper blacks and achieve a better contrast ratio.
+Local dimming is a hardware feature seen in many LCD HDR displays that allows for specific portions of the backlight to be turned off in order for the monitor/TV to display deeper blacks and achieve a better contrast ratio.

 The world of gaming monitors has changed drastically over the previous decade.
 We’ve seen panel technologies advance, we’ve seen resolution and refresh rates climb higher and higher, and we’re now also seeing a wide implementation of a feature that some thought would be only a passing gimmick: HDR.

 As you’re probably already aware given its popularity, HDR (High Dynamic Range), relies on increased brightness and a deeper contrast to display an image that is much more realistic and lifelike than what was previously achievable with SDR.